adlnet/xapi-profiles/xapi-profiles-spec.md

 A Statement Template Rule MUST include one or more of rule, any, all, or none.

+When processing a statement for Statement Template Rules, it MUST have normalized contextActivities, with singletons replaced by arrays of length one.

 ### Alignments?

 I propose we do not include alignments in the initial draft